 4 – Don’t Overlook Underachievers

-Think collaboration beyond competition and take profit of the fun and games to build trust and empathy among your people.
+Think collaboration beyond competition and take advantage of healthy sales competition to build trust and team spirit among your people.
 Ready to begin?

 Did you find this post useful?
 Let us know how you feel in the comments below!